katarzynasornat/llm-serving-with-vastai/README.md

 [Screencast from 11.12.2024 11:48:56.webm](https://github.com/user-attachments/assets/8362417b-0753-4657-9e3a-9959597e69d9)

+A few notes:
+- you want to set up an ssh key in your .ssh folder.
+To get to this folder from a terminal on Mac or Linux , do:
+  `cd ~./ssh`
+- you will be prompted for a key name, make it something short and specific for vast.ai (I have left default)
+- when passing a public key to vast.ai make sure you included address at the end, e.g. "bob@xyz".
+You need to pass entire public key that is shown in the key file, it will look like similar to the one below:
+`ssh-rsa YKMSKDhjdhlkdlkshdskhjkJSKSKJWKJWJKMMMNSBDJDnsmnsatsyuYQBjjhsmshjkJHKHSKJGshjKgsjhjklwkq bob@xyz`
+- test out that your key is working by starting up a cheap instance using vLLM template and try to connect to it via ssh.

 Our SSH key has been created.
 At all steps where I do not write in the terminal, I am pressing Enter button.
 We use a command `cat` to get the key later and copy it while creating instance on vast.ai.

 ### 3. Create an GPU instance from template to serve Mistral vLLM quantized version